-In total, these surface rights cover a total area of 981 ha out of the total Jardim do Ouro tenement holding of 41,346 ha.
-Of these surface rights 865 ha, lie within the mining license.
+In total, these surface rights cover a total area of 865 ha out of the total Jardim do Ouro tenement holding of 45,350 ha.
+Of these surface rights 367 ha, lie within the mining license with Serabi having rental arrangements over any remaining land for which access is required for its mining operations.